Aansh2/sdn_intelligence/README.md

 - Batch: number of simulations you want to execute
 - FailuresType: type of failures you want to simulate in your network
 - ErrorInterval: amount of seconds between the execution of two failures
+- CollectorInterval: amount of seconds between the execution of two info requests from collector to opendaylight

 It also will have another section for each extra network.